goekaykaraahmetli/PKI/README.md

 ### Steps to Prepare and Train the Model

 1. **Download the Dataset**
-   - Get the Olympic Boxing dataset and extract it into the folder:
+   - Get the Olympic Boxing dataset and extract it into the folder /DatasetPreperation:
+   - Inside of /DatasetPreperation, execute this command:
+     ```bash
+     gdown
      ```
-     /DatasetPreperation
-     ```

 2. **Run Preprocessing Scripts**
-   These scripts will extract frames, detect fighters, and prepare the dataset:
+   These scripts will extract frames, detect fighters, and prepare the dataset (This step will take a while):
+   - Note: If you want to use the model that was trained in 4.1, change the MODEL_PATH in extract_and_detect.py to the newest best.pt in Line 8.
+Changing the number of trainX should suffice (you can skip this step though)
    ```bash
    python extract_and_detect.py
    python create_dataset.py
    python split_dataset_TrainTestVal.py
    ```

-3. **Train the CNN Classifier**
+4. **Train the CNN Classifier**
    Train the model using:
    ```bash
    python train_dual_fighters.py